dulgi-core/dulgi/README.md

 5. Publish the final `genesis.json` (with its sha256) and seed node IDs.
 6. Validators start at the agreed genesis time.

-> Vesting allocations (e.g. Team) can be created with
+> Vesting allocations can be created with
 > `dulgid genesis add-genesis-account <addr> <amt> --vesting-amount <amt> --vesting-end-time <unix>`.

 ## 7. IBC relayer setup